 - Transgender employees have the right to comply with sex-specific dress codes according to their gender identity.

 Employees may also be able to bring harassment claims if they are required to wear provocative or suggestive clothing such as short or tight skirts when other employees aren't.
-This right extends to "stereotyping" claims based on gender, such as men being forbidden from wearing make-up or jewelry.
+This right extends to "stereotyping" claims based on genders, such as men being forbidden from wearing make-up or jewelry.

 California Government Code 12941 specifically affords female employees the right to wear pants, except when: